GurudayalKhalsa/File-Browser/readme.md

 #File Browser

 A File browser and manager built with Node and VueJS.
+Medatata extracted with Exiftool.
-Only tested on Mac OS X
+Only tested on Mac OS X.

 ##Installation